Trip Facts

 Safety and our guides

 The client’s safety is our topmost priority.
 So, when it comes to safety one can 100% trust us.
 Our guides are certified and have years of experience in this field.
 They are aware of the technical difficulties, altitude sickness, and health of the trekkers in the Himalayas.
 Thus, they are fully prepared and always carry necessary medical kits, safety tools, and are experts in safety performances.
 From the beginning to the end of the trek, the client’s safety is taken into consideration and kept as a high priority.
 Therefore, all the program itineraries are carefully planned and scheduled with proper acclimatization and rest days to prevent altitude sickness and adapt to the higher altitude.
-We are 24/7 available at your service.
+We are available 24/7 at your service.
 Hence, feel free to ask queries and share your thoughts.

 Best time for Everest Region Trek

 All seasons have their beauty.
 But, when it comes to trekking in the Everest region, Spring and Autumn seasons are termed best.
 These two seasons are the best time to explore as the weather is clear, the days are bright, and trekking trails are easy to walk.
 Spring and Autumn season is followed by the Summer season to trek in the Everest region.
 Winter and Rainy seasons are riskier due to muddy, slippery, and snowy trails.
-The weather is also uncertain and the chances of the temperature rising are high making it cold for the trekkers.
+The weather is also uncertain and the chances of the temperature fluctuating are high making it cold for the trekkers.
 It is advisable to properly plan before trekking in the rainy and winter seasons in the Everest region.

 Everest Region Trek Difficulty